The New Tapas: Best Small Plates Restaurants in London

 Holborn Dining Room

-From grilled octopus to parsnip and thyme soup, the menu oscillates between traditional British food and something ‘a little exotic’ or brasserie inclined for those with refined palates.
+From chicken and mushroom tarragon pie to chickpea panisse, the menu oscillates between traditional British food and something ‘a little exotic’ or brasserie inclined for those with refined palates.
 And in the city that has everything, nothing says exotic more than a return to tradition.
-The pie room, spearheaded by Executive Head Chef and pastry expert, Calum Franklin, harks back to classic British comfort food and will operate as a kitchen by day and a private dining room by night (the décor is reminiscent of a scene from Sweeney Todd just with marble worktops and smart decanters).
+The pie room harks back to classic British comfort food and will operate as a kitchen by day and a private dining room by night (the décor is reminiscent of a scene from Sweeney Todd just with marble worktops and smart decanters).
 Curried mutton to the classic steak and kidney are wrapped by pastry Picassos, epitomising the grand back-to-basics gastro-movement sweeping London.
-If a hearty pie doesn’t appeal, perch up at the seafood counter and usher in the oysters.
 The gin here is a reason to come alone, Holborn Dining Room’s gin bar offers an infinite choice from international brands to small-batch and local distillers – try the sloe gin cocktail, it hits the spot. holborndiningroom.com

 Wild By Tart